tersesystems/jmxbuilder/README.md

 JMXBuilder does not require you to understand the hairy internals of JMX.
 It uses the [MXBean](https://docs.oracle.com/javase/8/docs/api/javax/management/MXBean.html) open type mappings, together with [CompositeData](https://docs.oracle.com/javase/8/docs/api/javax/management/openmbean/CompositeData.html) and [TabularData](https://docs.oracle.com/javase/8/docs/api/javax/management/openmbean/TabularData.html).
 Roughly, the MXBean style exposes a "JSON style" for exposing information, where you keep things to strings, numbers, and booleans, and then composites are sub objects and tablular data are arrays.

+If you are running on your laptop, then I like using [Zulu Mission Control](https://www.azul.com/products/zulu-mission-control/).

+If you want to use JMX remotely, you should use [Jolokia](https://jolokia.org/) as an agent to expose JMX over HTTP with the [appropriate authentication and authorization](https://jolokia.org/reference/html/security.html) and [Hawt.io](http://hawt.io/) to view it using an HTML GUI.
+Don't worry, making a [JAAS module](https://docs.oracle.com/javase/10/security/jaas-authorization-tutorial.htm#JSSEC-GUID-D43CF965-8A5F-4A23-A2AF-F41DD5F8B411) isn't that hard.  **[DO NOT USE JMX REMOTING IN PRODUCTION](https://tersesystems.com/2015/11/08/closing-the-open-door-of-java-object-serialization/).**

 ## Attributes

 Let's start with a simple example where we want to create a user object and expose that through JMX.
 The user will have a name, an age, and an address, but we'll only expose the name and age here.